Welcome to the Mike Keneally Tour Chronology. This section of the website is run by Antal The Chronologist. Go here for more info.

 Peggy Totzke – vocal (guest member)

 Note: In January 2002 Mike Keneally & Beer For Dolphins became the Mike Keneally Band.
 As of March 2015 the band is performing again as Mike Keneally & Beer For Dolphins.
-Confusing?
+Confused?
 Nahh, just check the Chronology.